 White Clover in bloom can really stand out in a lawn this time of year.
-While some homeowners have no problem with a little clover growing in the lawn, others would like to get rid of it and keep a weed free lawn.
-If your one of those insistent on getting rid of the clover in your lawn, it may be a good idea to look at the pros and cons of clover first.
+While some homeowners have no problem with a little growing in their lawn, others would like to get rid of it.
+If you’re one of those insistent on getting rid of clover in your lawn, it may be a good idea to look at the pros and cons first.

-1) Although many people now consider clover a weed, a healthy patch of white clover was considered a standard of excellence in lawn care until the 1950s, when the rising use of broadleaf herbicides that killed clover as well as more harmful weeds made the current grassy monoculture the ideal lawn of most homeowners.
-In recent years, however, clover lawns have been experiencing a revival due to their many benefits and Earl May sells a lot of straight clover seed each year.
+1) Although many people now consider it a weed, a healthy patch of white clover was considered a standard of excellence in lawn care until the 1950’s.
+In recent years, however, clover lawns have been experiencing a revival due to their many benefits and we sell a lot of straight clover seed each year.

 3) Clovers are legumes which actually improve the fertility and health of the soil.
-By pulling nitrogen compounds from the atmosphere and in turn putting that back into the soil, clover is in a way a natural fertilizer for the lawn and does not need any additional fertilizer.
+By pulling nitrogen compounds from the atmosphere and in turn putting that back into the soil, it’s a natural fertilizer for the lawn and does not need any additional fertilizer.
 Grass that is intermixed with clover will be healthier and greener with less effort than grass planted alone.

-5) Clover out competes other weeds.
+5) Clover out-competes other weeds.
 Anyone who has struggled to eradicate clover from a grass lawn can tell you how persistent it can be.
-Clover easily out-competes most other weeds and reduces the need for weeding or expensive herbicides.
+It even reduces the need for weeding or expensive herbicides.

 6) Clover is immune to “Dog Patches”.
-The urine of female dogs discolors lawn grasses.
-Clovers stays as green and lush as ever.
+The urine of female dogs discolors lawn grasses, while it continues to stay as green and lush as ever.

-1) Clover is a short-lived perennial and may require reseeding every 2-3 years to maintain an even stand in pure clover lawns.
-In mixed grass-clover lawns, clover will reseed itself adequately to maintain a consistent presence.
+1) Short-lived perennial and may require reseeding every 2-3 years to maintain an even stand in pure clover lawns.
+In mixed lawns, clover will reseed itself adequately to maintain a consistent presence.

-2) Clover is not durable enough for playing fields or very high traffic areas, unless mixed with grass.
+2) Not durable enough for playing fields or very high traffic areas, unless mixed with grass.

 4) When mixed with grass it can create an undesirable appearance for most homeowners.
-Fortunately,clover can be controlled in lawns and we recommend our Super Brush and Weed Killer for those who want to kill it.
+Fortunately, it can be controlled in lawns and we recommend our Super Brush and Weed Killer for those who want to kill it.

 Whatever you decide to do regarding clover, please consider the pros and cons above and do what’s best for your situation.